MarcT0K/marct0k.github.io/content/posts/mastodon-vs-bluesky.md

 ---
-title: "Mastodon vs. Bluesky, the future of healthy social media is not there (yet)"
+title: "Mastodon vs. Bluesky, the future of social media is not there (yet)"
 date: 2024-11-18T09:32:19+01:00
 tags: ["Social media"]
 summary: "With the increasing issues in Twitter/X governance, there is a recurring debate within Tech communities: is Mastodon or Bluesky the future?
 According to me, none of them."